Code-Institute-Submissions/ci-propt-studios/README.md

 Code snippet tutorial on how to use inline JavaScript for a button to mimic link opening on click has been found [here](https://www.w3docs.com/snippets/html/how-to-create-an-html-button-that-acts-like-a-link.html).

-Code snippet tutorial on how to use inline JavaScript for a button to scroll down to a certain seciton on the website has been found [here](https://stackoverflow.com/questions/16349490/html-css-buttons-that-scroll-down-to-different-div-sections-on-a-webpage).
+Code snippet tutorial on how to use inline JavaScript for a button to scroll down to a certain section on the website has been found [here](https://stackoverflow.com/questions/16349490/html-css-buttons-that-scroll-down-to-different-div-sections-on-a-webpage).

-Code for embeded Google Maps has been generated using [maps.ie Create a map tool](https://www.maps.ie/create-google-map/).
+Code for embedded Google Maps has been generated using [maps.ie Create a map tool](https://www.maps.ie/create-google-map/).